liferay/liferay-docs/develop/tutorials/articles/localization/sharing-language-keys.markdown

 Let's begin sharing a single resource bundle with multiple portlets!

-For this tutorial, assume that the portlets you're working with are contained in the same project.
+For this tutorial, assume that both portlets you're working with are contained in the same project.

 1. In your project's `docroot/WEB-INF/src/content/Language.properties` file, add